synthetos/tg_pytest/README.md

       JSON linter like Atom (use json-linter package)
   - Not much is supported yet.
 As new items are added they will appear here

-Refer to test-001.json to follow along with the below:
+Refer to test-001.json to follow along:

+  - "t" is the test data, consisting of:
     - "label" will be displayed when the test is run
-  - "t" is the test data, consisting of:
     - "send" array of one or more lines to send for the test
     - "fail" can be "hard" or "soft".
 Hard will abort the test run
   - "r" contains the elements to check in the 'r 'responses:
+    - Include any keys that must match, e.g. xvm:12000.
+    - Only exact matches are supported
-    - "status" must match on all lines or the test will fail
+    - Use "status" to match the status in the footer
-    - The 'r' or any 'r' elements can be omitted and will not be tested
-    - Currently no other 'r' elements are supported
+    - Use "count" to match the count in the footer
   - "sr" contains the elements to check in the last status report:
     - "stat" must match or the test will fail
     - The 'sr' or any 'sr' elements can be omitted and will not be tested